HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Inspect the outdoor condensing unit

-- Inspect the condenser coil
+- Inspect and clean the condenser coil to remove dirt and debris

-- Inspect the evaporator coil
+- Inspect and clean the evaporator coil

 - Inspect the blower assembly